Skip to main content

 Caching tradeoff:

-• No cache: Every request calls introspection endpoint (slower, but immediate revocation)
+• 0 (no cache): Every request calls the introspection endpoint (slower, but immediate revocation)

-• With cache: Better performance, but revocation takes up to cache TTL to take effect
+• > 0: Better performance, but revocation takes up to the cache TTL to take effect

 See JWT Validation for full configuration options.